pgherveou/toggles/Readme.md

 ## Features

-- Touch or Drag to change stage on mobile or desktop b- rowser
+- Touch or Drag to change stage on mobile or desktop browser
 - Use 3d transform, for graphic accelerated animation, fallback to classic animation
 - Define data attribute and state class for customisation
 - Emit toggle event on change (check demo console log)